ohpyupi/study.security-plus/security-assessment-and-audits.md

   * A counterpart of ifconfig in Linux distributions
 * netcat
   * Can be used for both port scanning and banner grabbing
+* nmap
+ * Used to discover hosts and services on a computer network by sending packets and analyzing the responses

 ### Security Audits
 * Vulnerability Assessment